-The world moves at such a rapid pace these days that slowing down feels like a luxury.
-There’s a pressing perception that you either keep up or are left behind.
-Among the trending slogans, one that resonates well among introverts is an acronym, JOMO, as the antidote to FOMO (fear of missing out).
+The world moves at such a fast pace these days that slowing down feels like a luxury.
+Among the many trending slogans on social media, one that resonates well among introverts is an acronym, JOMO, as the antidote to FOMO (fear of missing out).
 It lowers the compulsion to keep up with external pressures and move at a pace that works for you.

 As you settle deeper into the midlife season, the joy of missing out becomes more appealing as it frees you to slow down and savour your experiences more deeply.
 In the past year, chances are you navigated four seasons crammed with big and small moments, personal challenges, tragedy, and victories.
 If so, you can relate to the ‘times’ described in the popular Ecclesiastes 3 (verse1-8) poem that captures the cyclical rhythm of life.

-Who you were at the end of 2021 has shifted as you begin this brand-new year.
-Before you get pulled into the many roles that this new season will ask of you, take some time to pause, rest and recharge your body, mind, and soul.
-Find a quiet place to reflect on the significant moments of the year that’s been, and how your unique experiences refined and shaped who you are becoming.
+Who you were at the start of 2021 has shifted as you begin a new year.
+Before you are pulled into the many roles this season will ask of you, take some time to pause—to rest and recharge.

 Stage 1: A Time to Pause

-Throughout the year, the frantic year pulls you in different directions.
-Family, marriage, relationships, health, career, economic uncertainty, the persistent pandemic and other health concerns, daily news and social media are among the many voices that scrambled for your attention.
-You poured yourself wholeheartedly into the many roles assigned to you, which can leave anyone exhausted and emptied.
+You pour yourself wholeheartedly into the many roles assigned to you -family, marriage, and other significant relationships.
+Health, career, and economic uncertainty.
+The persistent pandemic and other health concerns; daily news and social media are among the many voices vying for your attention, which can leave anyone exhausted and emptied.
 Danna Faulds, in her poem, Walk Slowly, offers a gentle reminder to pause.

-Mindfulness practices such as breathing exercises, tuning in to your senses, and mindful walking can be helpful to help you slow down and clear inner space for reflecting on 2021.
+Mindfulness practices such as breathing exercises, tuning in to your senses, and mindful walking can help you slow down and tune in to your inner self.